-Students practice skills in multimedia applications such as Adobe Illustrator, Power Point, Google Slides, and iMovie.
+Students practice skills in multimedia applications such as Google Draw, Google Slides, and iMovie.
 They also learn how to design and print a 3-D model using Tinkercad and our classroom Makerbot printer.
 A unit on Scratch programming to create class projects is a bridge between multimedia and computer science.

 4. How computers work (computer science).

 Students learn the basics of how a computer works and gain a better understanding of computer science through a variety of hands-on activities.
-They build circuits with Snap Circuits and Circuit Sticker Sketchbooks, learn about computer logic and computational thinking with games and puzzles, and tinker with input and output devices, such as MaKey MaKey.
+They build circuits with Snap Circuits and Circuit Sticker Sketchbooks, learn about computer logic and computational thinking with games and puzzles, and tinker with input and output devices.
 They participate in Code.org’s Hour of Code and work with Swift and other languages to program Sphero robots.
 Each sixth grader has a micro:bit (a tiny programmable computer) that they can use to explore physical computing.

 Seventh Grade Computer Science

 All seventh graders take computer science two periods per week for one semester.
 Working in cooperative groups (usually pairs), students continue to practice essential programming concepts through physical computing with Arduino circuit kits.
 They build a variety of circuits using real components on a breadboard, with input devices such as temperature, pressure, and light sensors, and output devices such as LEDs, piezo buzzers, motors, and servos.
 They learn to modify and eventually create programs in the Java-based Arduino language to change the behavior of the circuits—for example, changing the rate at which an LED blinks by changing the underlying computer code.
-Students with previous Arduino experience have opportunities to work with other physical computing platforms such as Raspberry Pi.
+Students with previous Arduino experience have opportunities to work with other physical computing platforms.
 As time permits, students can also experiment with Arduino-based robots and create and program their own circuit combinations.